-If you’re going to have a wonderful indoor bird cage like the ones we’re talking about today, you might want to check out some bird room ideas to get a notion for how to incorporate them into your home!
+If you’re going to have a wonderful indoor bird cage like the ones we’re talking about today, you might want to check out some bird room ideas.
+This will help get a notion for how to incorporate them into your home!

 And as you can see the beautiful scroll work can easily be embellished.
 Just remember your bird will be pecking at and playing with anything you place onto it’s cage.